Justina Lee Brown: Career

-In 2005 whilst visiting Switzerland, she met a German named Dean Zucchero who loved her vocals and performance and helped her set up her first band called 'The United Nations' after singing live with them at a club.
+In 2005, while visiting Switzerland, she met a German named Dean Zucchero who loved her vocals and performance and helped her set up her first band called "The United Nations" after singing live with them at a club.
 Shortly after her first taste of musical fame in Nigeria, she migrated to Switzerland.
-She was introduced to the European music scene at the age of 20 where she delved into various genres such as blues, soul, jazz and afro funk.
+She was introduced at the age of 20 to the European music scene, where she delved into various genres such as blues, soul, jazz and afro funk.

 In 2019, ten years after her first single in Nigeria, Brown returned with a new album, titled Black and White Feeling, then followed it up with Lost Child in 2023.
 According to her, "the latest album is a reflection of who she is, her truth, as a free and expressive entertainer who is not confined by any one genre or label."

-She won the Swiss Blue Challenge in 2019 alongside the Swiss musician Nic Niedermann and made it through to the semi finals of the International Blues Challenge in 2020.
+She won the Swiss Blue Challenge in 2019, alongside the Swiss musician Nic Niedermann, and made it through to the semi finals of the International Blues Challenge in 2020.
 She and her band represented Switzerland at the 2022 European Blues Challenge, where she came second.
 She was also nominated for the 2022 Swiss Blues Awards, and together with her band opened the ZUCCHERO event at the Sierre Blues Festival.
 In 2023, she became the Ambassador of the Sierre Blues Festival.

 Touring and performances

-Brown has performed in over thirty countries at concerts and festivals.
+Brown has performed in more than thirty countries at concerts and festivals.
 Her electric performances and dynamic vocal range has been known to intrigue her audience and listeners.
-She performed at the Blues 'n' Jazz Festival in Rapperswil, Switzerland, in 2023 in front of a 60,000+ crowd.
+She performed at the Blues 'n' Jazz Festival in Rapperswil, Switzerland, in 2023.

 Following the release of her latest album in September 2023, the singer said she was scheduled to perform in more than sixty concerts till the end of 2024.